 Lynn Alicia Franco

-Stefano Carta is a Jungian analyst practicing in Rome, Italy.
-He is professor of Dynamic and Clinical Psychology at the University of Cagliari, Italy and a member of the International Association of Analytical Psychology and of the Associazione Italiana di Psicologia Analitica (AIPA), of which he was President for the 2002-2006 term.
+Stefano Carta is a Jungian analyst practising in Rome, Italy.
+He is professor of Dynamic and Clinical Psychology at the University of Cagliari, Italy, and a member of the International Association for Analytical Psychology (IAAP) and of the Associazione Italiana di Psicologia Analitica (AIPA), of which he was President for the 2002-2006 term.

-Emilija Kiehl Msc. is a Jungian analyst practicing in London.
+Emilija Kiehl, Msc., is a Jungian analyst practising in London.
 She is Vice President of the International Association for Analytical Psychology (IAAP), former Chair of the British Jungian Analytic Association (BJAA), and a senior member of the British Psychotherapy Foundation (BPF).

 "This book is a record of a various significant and stimulating contributions of Analytical Psychology to possible solutions for the social, political and cultural problems that have been affecting our world for centuries, such as immigration and suffering caused by war, poverty, racial, social and gender prejudices, environmental catastrophes, etc. Each chapter presents the psychotherapeutic point of view applied in areas of work outside the consulting room, thus overcoming the split between the inner and outer, personal and social aspects of life.
 It is a highly recommendable book not only for psychologists, who will see new ways of applying their work, but also those involved in other fields of knowledge, as well as general readers.
 All will find that psychology can bring new light to the understanding of social problems."